13 New Year’s Resolutions That Finally Work—Here’s the Method

 You say: “I am someone who finishes what they start.”

-The shift may sound subtle, but it changes everything.
-Outcomes require constant effort and motivation to maintain.
+The shift may seem small, but it changes everything.
+Outcomes require ongoing effort and motivation to maintain.

-Identity, on the other hand, starts to guide behavior automatically in the background.
+Identity, on the other hand, begins guiding your behavior automatically in the background.

-When your actions align with who you believe you are, decisions become easier.
-You don’t negotiate with yourself as much—you simply act in a way that matches that identity.
+When your actions match the person you believe you are, decisions become easier.
+You spend less time negotiating with yourself and more time acting in alignment with that identity.

 Putting It All Together: The Real Method

-If you look closely, they all share one principle:
+If you look closely, they all follow the same principle:

 Make good behavior easier than bad behavior.